Getting started with Textual

 Click Save.

-For information about configuring a Databricks pipeline, go to Configuring a Databricks pipeline.
+For more information, go to Configuring a Databricks pipeline.

 To have the files from Azure Blob Storage: